8 Types of Field Service Management Technology You Need

 7. Digital service channels

-85% of field service professionals say that customers have increased their use of digital service channels during the pandemic.
+85% of field service professionals say customers have increased their use of digital service channels during the pandemic.

 “When we look at how our customers engage with us, we don’t differentiate between where service is provided — either on the phone, on our site, or on the road.
 Our goal is always to provide that best experience for our customers.
 We can only do that by aligning our service strategy across every single touchpoint.”